veenayagam/da_salary_estimator/README.md

 *	**Random Forest**: Negative MAE = -2.52
 *	**GridSearchCV(Random Forest)**: Negative MAE = -2.12
 ## Model Deployment
-For this step, flask API endpoint that was hosted on a local webserver has been build by following along with the tutorial in the reference section above.
+For this step, flask API endpoint that was hosted on a local web server has been built by following along with the tutorial in the reference section above.
 The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.